 Be kind and considerate when you’re hiking with your dog on trails in Colorado

 Here are some don’ts:

-Don’t take your dog to a national park and expect to go on any trails.
-Wildlife protection reigns supreme in national parks and that means dogs are not allowed on trails.
+Don’t take your dog to a national park, and expect to go on any trails.
+Wildlife protection reigns supreme in national parks, meaning dogs are not allowed on trails.
 National forests generally allow dogs on trails, so you and your furry friend will be happier there.
 But, be sure to check local regulations before you head out.
-And in national forests, be mindful about wilderness areas, where stricter rules apply.
+And in national forests, be mindful of wilderness areas, where stricter rules apply.

 Don’t hike with your dog on private property (unless, of course, you own it).

 Don’t ignore leash laws.
-This one should be obvious, but some of us are convinced that our dogs don’t need a leash.
+This one should be obvious, but some of us believe our dogs don’t need a leash.
 It may be true that your dog will stick close to you, but you never know what other dogs, bears, moose or forest rangers you’ll encounter.
 So, keep it simple.
 Obey the law.
 And save yourself from getting an expensive citation.

 Don’t take your dog on an inappropriate hike.
 Some dogs have endless energy and can handle climbing a 14er with you.
 But other pups have sensitive paws or short legs.
-Keep the hike right for your pooch and bring a portable water bowl (or a simple Ziploc bag) to make sure both you and your dog stay hydrated.
+Keep the hike right for your pooch, and bring a portable water bowl (or a simple Ziploc bag) to ensure you and your dog stay hydrated.